Skip to main content

 When we went through these most traumatic times, just a few years ago, we knew other families going through virtually the same thing.
 One of those families was a Jesus-believing household, and the other was not.
 Both children from those families, aged 18 years old, did not recover from their illness.

 I'll be honest with you.
 As a Christian for many years, I could not understand it.
 At first, in the earliest months, I simply prayed and was on my face prostrate more than I can remember.
 It was hard.
 It was hard for so many reasons.
-Hard because of this thing that has happened to my son's brain, how could this happen?
-Hard because having to deal with life generally.
-Hard because having to deal with health professionals (to make sure your son is given the best care possible) and who are only human and make mistakes, and way too many.
-The health service have agendas that will compete with your own, and you must fight for the best for your child.
+Hard because of this thing that has happened to my child.
+How could this happen?
+Hard because of having to deal with life generally.
+Hard because you have to deal with health professionals (to make sure your child is given the best care possible) and who are only human and make mistakes, and way too many.
+The health service has agendas that will compete with your own, and you must fight for the best for your child.
 You shouldn't have to, but you must.
-Hard because we also want to make sure our other three children are being loved and cared for fully, yet our primary attention has to be for the well-being of our son.
+Hard because we also want to make sure our other three children are being loved and cared for fully, yet our primary attention has to be on the well-being of our son.
 It was hard.

 This blog is about inspiring holiness; it is also about being honest.
 The truth is, after around 18 months of treatment, my faith began to waver.
-I simply could not understand how such a loving God could allow my son to go through this.
-I mean, this boy has the most beautiful nature, and it seemed beyond cruel that such a thing could happen.
-In reality, on the ward, you see much younger children going through this horrible disease, many of whom won't make it through because they are unable to receive the best treatment, because of their young age.
+I simply could not understand how such a loving God could allow my child to go through this.
+I mean, this child has the most beautiful nature, and it seemed beyond cruel that such a thing could happen.
+In reality, on the ward, you see much younger children going through this horrible disease, many of whom won't make it through because they are unable to receive the best treatment, due to their young age.
 These things are hard to understand.

-So may faith wavered, I began questioning and questioning God, and I could not find anywhere an answer to my question, why is this happening?
-As a Christian for around 19-26 years at that time (another conversation), I had not been new to this question of suffering.
-Though I do think a lot of the suffering in the New Testament seems to relate to persecution for Jesus Christ's sake rather than having a serious physical/mental condition.
+So, yes, my faith wavered, I began questioning and questioning God, and I could not find anywhere an answer to my question: why is this happening?
+As a Christian for around three decades at that time (another conversation), I was not new to this question of suffering.
+Though I do think a lot of the suffering in the New Testament seems to relate to persecution for Jesus Christ's sake, rather than having a serious physical/mental condition.
 I was close to turning away from God.
 I mean, if it were me it was happening to, I could handle it easier, though I would be incredibly hurt for my children if I were taken "early".
 I was close.
 I wrote a letter to my family, parents and sisters and brother in America, telling them my thoughts and feelings about my faith and God.
 I am the eldest of my siblings, and my eldest sister replied with an unexpected response.

 Before I tell you that, I will say that I concluded that I would never know why this happened, or in fact, why any true believer suffers such great pain.
 I was suffering great anguish, mentally.
 I listened to a lot of sermons on the subject.
 I guess in the end it just seemed beyond cruel.